survivejs/react-book/manuscript/07_implementing_dnd.md

 ### Trigger `move` Logic

-Next, we'll need to trigger logic that can perform the move operation.
+Next, we'll need to trigger the logic that can perform the move operation.
 We have some actions we can apply for this purpose.
 Remember those attach/detach actions we implemented earlier?
 To remind you of their signatures they look like this:

 * `LaneStore.attachToLane({laneId, noteId})`
 * `LaneStore.detachFromLane({laneId, noteId})`

-By the looks of it we have enough data to perform `attachToLane`. `detachFromLane` is more problematic as we would need to know where to detach the note from.
+By the looks of it, we have enough data to perform `attachToLane`. `detachFromLane` is more problematic as we would need to know where to detach the note from.
 There are a couple of ways to solve this problem.
-We could pass lane id to `Note` through the hierarchy.
+We could pass the lane id to `Note` through the hierarchy.
 This doesn't feel particularly nice, though.

 Instead, it feels more reasonable to solve this on store level.
-We can have the nasty logic there.
-Given a note can belong to only a single lane in our system we can enforce this rule at `attachToLane`.
-We simply remove the note before attaching it should it exist somewhere within the system.
+We can have the logic there.
+Given that a note can belong to only a single lane in our system, we can enforce this rule at `attachToLane`.
+We simply remove the note before attaching if it exists somewhere within the system.

 The `noteTarget` part of this is simple.
-We need to trigger `LaneActions.attachToLane` using the ids we know based on the data we have available.
+We need to trigger `LaneActions.attachToLane` using the ids we know based on the data we have available:

 **app/components/Lane.jsx**